alexlshaw/TBGrid/README.md

 ## Assets
 Some assets with larger filesizes are excluded from the repo.
 At the moment this includes:
 - Animations
-> Data/Animation/Idle.dae
+> Data/Animation/Idle.fbx
-> Data/Animation/Taunt.dae
+> Data/Animation/Taunt.fbx
 - Rigged Models
-> Data/Animation/X Bot.dae
+> Data/Animation/X Bot.fbx

 These assets (or suitable equivalents) can be downloaded freely from [Mixamo](https://www.mixamo.com).
+The assets are binary fbx, though ascii fbx should also work.

 ## Attribution